-- What is generally true for cellular installations is true for the fixed wireless antennas.
+- What is generally true for cellular installations is true for fixed wireless antennas.

-- Mount the antenna where it can see no reflections in the near field, such as: Perimeter mounting on a water tower/structure (best), mounting near the edge of the top of a structure, or ,ounting on an elevated mast or tower.
+- Mount the antenna where it can see no reflections in the near field, such as perimeter mounting on a water tower/structure (best), mounting near the edge of the top of a structure, or mounting on an elevated mast or tower.

 - Radios that are mounted anywhere near the surface of a roof or the top of a water tower can be significantly affected by reflections, especially at higher frequencies (ex.
 24GHz, 60GHz).
 Full-duplex capable devices like AF-5 & AF-24 (when configured with FDD, Frequency Division Duplexing mode) are even more susceptible to problems related to the deployment environment than half-duplex radios (which use TDD, Time Division Duplexing mode).

 Step 1: Ensure the plan is viable with our link planner.

 - Visit UISP Design Center and select the AP location and desired Station locations.

 - Set the real height of each location.

 - airLink does not account for trees, buildings, or other obstructions; only ground elevation.
 If deployment is in a wooded area, the obstructions will have to be judged by sight, either by looking at the satellite imagery or by going on site.